 On June 21, 1975 the 1st Canadian Signal Regiment was granted the Freedom of the City of Kingston.
-After beginning the ceremony by marching to City Hall from the direction of CFB Kingston, the parade was ceremonially stopped by the Chief Constable just before City Hall.
+After beginning the ceremony by marching to City Hall from Royal Military College's parade square, the parade was ceremonially stopped by the Chief Constable just before City Hall.
 This ancient custom allowed the duly-permitted military formation to pass through the city with drums beating, beyonets fixed and colours flying.
 But first, speeches!
 The furled, encased colours can be seen just above the third soldier's head (top photo).

 The band of the 709 (Toronto) Communications Regiment provides the music as the march-past continues.